andrewkrug/dd-java-goof/README.md

 ```
 * Run the app: `mvn tomcat7:run`

+## Deploying on AWS Fargate

+1. Setup an AWS SSM Parameter in Parameter Store with your Datadog API Key.
+Namespace it at: `/datadog/snyk_demo/dd_api_key`
+2. Setup AWS Credentials for your environment and region.
+3. Install the AWS CDK Cli
+4. cd cdk && cdk bootstrap && cdk deploy
+5. Say yes to the prompts
+6. Telemetry, logs, traces, and profiles should start coming in
+7. Undeploy using `cdk destroy`

+> Note: This is a vulnerable application.
+Do not allow open access to it in any account.
+For demonstration purposes only.

 ## License
 This repo is available released under the [MIT License](http://opensource.org/licenses/mit-license.php/).
 # java-goof